ekoi/b2share-dtap/README.md

 ![Archive button](readme-imgs/service-unavailable.png "Warning: Service unavailable")

 Since an archived dataset at DANS cannot be changed, the Edit Metadata button is hided.
-However for display/hide of Edit Metadata button is [configurabled](#b2share-setting-buttons)
+However to display/hide the Edit Metadata button is [configurable](#b2share-setting-buttons)

 ## <a name="b2share-setting"></a>B2Share Setting